 Where you live in Montana may affect how much you spend on food, so take into consideration the Council for Community and Economic Research rankings for two of Montana’s major cities.
-These grocery costs are for the second quarter of 2021, ranked from lowest to highest.
+These grocery costs are for 2022, ranked from lowest to highest.

 Grocery Items Index

 Between commuting to work and making sure the kids get to school on time, most of us spend a lot of money going to and fro.
 To make budgeting your transportation expenses in Montana easier, take a look at how much MIT’s Living Wage Calculator estimates you’d spend on transportation annually, based on data from 2023.

 Average Annual Transportation Cost

 One adult, no children

 Average Health Care Costs in Montana: $8,289 per person, per year

 How much you’ll spend on health care is often affected by location.
 The 2021 Bureau of Economic Analysis Personal Consumption Expenditures by State report found the average annual per-person cost of health care in Montana to be $8,289.